sbg/Mitty/Readme.md

 reads using the following command.

 ```
+mitty -v4 corrupt-reads \
+  1kg-pcr-free.pkl \
+  r1.fq.gz >(gzip > r1c.fq.gz) \
+  lq.txt lqc.txt \
+  7 \
+  --fastq2-in r2.fq.gz \
-mitty -v4 corrupt-reads 1kg-pcr-free.pkl r1.fq.gz >(gzip > r1c.fq.gz) 7 --fastq2-in r2.fq.gz --fastq2-out >(gzip > r2c.fq.gz)
+  --fastq2-out >(gzip > r2c.fq.gz) \
+  --threads 2
 ```

-Note that using a read model different to that used to generate the reads originally can lead to undefined behavior, including crashes.
+_Using a read model different to that used to generate the reads originally can lead to undefined behavior, including crashes._

+As mentioned, the side-car file `lq.txt` carries qnames longer than 254 characters.
+The output side-car file `lqc.txt` similarly carries longer qnames from the corrupted reads.
+The qname for each corrupted template is identical to the original, uncorrupted template, except for the addition of an MD-like tag that allows recovery of the original bases before sequencing errors were introduced.
+The qnames in `lq.txt` can be a subset of those in `lqc.txt`.

 The BQ profile of the sample FASTQ generated by this command (generated by FASTQC)

 Mate 1:
 ![FASTQC screenshot showing BQ distribution](docs/images/1kg-pcr-free-corrupt-fastqc-r1.png?raw=true "FASTQC screenshot showing BQ distribution")

 Mate 2:
 ![FASTQC screenshot showing BQ distribution](docs/images/1kg-pcr-free-corrupt-fastqc-r2.png?raw=true "FASTQC screenshot showing BQ distribution")